Devil's Reign: Devil's Reign: Villains for Hire

-At a MET Gala, the Humanity Liberation Front attacks in retaliation for what is happening with the world.
-Just then, Thunderbolts members Agony, Electro II, Rhino, Taskmaster, and Whiplash arrive where they defeat the Humanity Liberation Front.
+At a Met Gala, the Humanity Liberation Front attacks in retaliation for what is happening with the world.
+Just then, Thunderbolts members Agony, Electro, Rhino, Taskmaster, and Whiplash arrive and defeat the Humanity Liberation Front.
 Later at the police department, the Thunderbolts members get impatient waiting for their next assignment.
-They get into a fight with each other until Mayor Wilson Fisk arrives to break it up.
+They get into a fight with each other until Wilson Fisk arrives to break it up.
 He sends them to find the person responsible for the attack on the gala where the suspect is hiding somewhere in Gowanus.
 The Thunderbolts raid a warehouse where some of its members are hiding and badly defeat them as the culprit claims that the law has gone soft back when J. Jonah Jameson was the Mayor of New York City.
-Afterwards, the Thunderbolts are in Mayor Fisk's office as U.S. Agent shows up stating that he reporting for duty.
+Afterwards, the Thunderbolts are in Fisk's office as U.S. Agent appears, stating that he reporting for duty.

 Mayor Wilson Fisk sends the Thunderbolts out of his office as U.S. Agent informs him that he wants to be part of the Thunderbolts to keep its members in line while claiming "I don't walk the line.
 I don't cross the line.
 I am the line".
-When the Thunderbolts attack jewelry store robbers in animal masks, some of them are killed or badly beaten up until U.S. Agent arrives stating that he is now in charge of them as he beats up Electro II, Rhino, Taskmaster, and Whiplash to serve as his only warning to them.
+When the Thunderbolts attack jewelry store robbers in animal masks, some of them are killed or badly beaten up until U.S. Agent arrives stating that he is now in charge of them as he beats up Electro, Rhino, Taskmaster, and Whiplash to serve as his only warning to them.
 Then he confronts Agony who is suspicious of him.
-While in the alley, U.S. Agent is revealed to be secretly working with the FBI to find anything incriminating on Mayor Fisk.
-At Mayor Fisk's rally, U.S. Agent and the Thunderbolts deal with a mind-controlled crowd.
-As Agony advises Mayor Fisk to leave before the crowd attacks him, Mayor Fisk notices that the crowd has changed.
-The culprit is one of the Purple Children as Electro II gets mind-controlled.
-As a lot of people are shocked, Rhino subdues Electro II as anyone not mind-controlled films the incident.
+While in the alley, U.S. Agent is revealed to be secretly working with the FBI to find anything incriminating on Fisk.
+At Fisk's rally, U.S. Agent and the Thunderbolts deal with a mind-controlled crowd.
+As Agony advises Fisk to leave before the crowd attacks him, Fisk notices that the crowd has changed.
+The culprit is one of the Purple Children as Electro gets mind-controlled.
+As a lot of people are shocked, Rhino subdues Electro as anyone not mind-controlled films the incident.